 The Drug-Free Schools and Communities Act Amendments of 1989, 20 U.S.C.
 1 145g (1989), requires Ohio Wesleyan to distribute information annually regarding the University's drug and alcohol policy.
 It is imperative that all employees are aware of the policy and understand that the University is committed to maintaining a drug-free campus for employees and students.

-This policy is effective as of September 1, 1990.
-Any other University drug and alcohol policies are invalid.
 Please read this document carefully and retain it for your records.
-Faculty and staff may contact Human Resources at (740) 368-3388.
+Faculty and staff may contact Human Resources at 740-368-3388 with questions.